 As the roasting continues, carbon dioxide is slowly released during a crucial process known as degassing.

-What happens after roasting?
+What happens after coffee is roasted?

 Shortly after roasting stops, degassing is accelerated and the conversion of sugar happens.
 But the presence of carbon dioxide in the bean plays a prominent role in the bean’s quality, the coffee extraction, and crema formation.